cloudcyborg/environment-api/README.md

 ![ApexClass](https://github.com/cloudcyborg/environment-api/blob/media/Apex.PNG)

-The code will automatically set up the data for you.
 You'll need to make sure this is documented as a step in your Sandbox refresh steps.

 > NOTE: If you already have a post sandbox refresh class, then copy this class's code into that class.